 Picture this: you’ve just stumbled upon a gorgeous website.
 You love the design and the way it feels.
 You want to find out more about the business and the people behind it.

 If a homepage is the storefront for your business, then the About page is the water cooler – you know, where all the very best conversations happen.
 As one of THE most visited pages on any website, your About page is kind of a big deal.
 It introduces you to potential clients, tells them why they should care about you, and shows them how you can help them – and if you do all of those things right, you’ll be guaranteed to make a great first impression.

 On the flip side, without these essential elements, there’s a good chance that your ideal client will end up confused, overwhelmed or bored, and leave your site, never to return again.

-It takes time and careful thought to develop a compelling, interesting and highly effective About page – and time (or lack of it) is the main reason most of us put off writing this super important page.
+It takes time and careful thought to develop a compelling, interesting and highly effective About page – and time (or lack of it) is the main reason most of us put off the writing phase – that, and procrastination…

 Here’s what we’ll cover:

 + The big 5, why they’re so important and how to use them